 This baked meatballs and potatoes recipe is one of my family’s favorites.
 The meatballs are so tender and juicy and the potatoes are lemony and full of aromas.
 It’s a dish that everyone will love, especially the little ones.
 It’s very simple to prepare and then you just let the oven do all the hard work.
-You could serve these meatballs and potatoes with a Greek salad, or some veggies on the side and some tzatziki sauce.
+You could serve these meatballs and potatoes with a colorful, delicious Greek salad, or some veggies on the side and some refreshing tzatziki dip.

 Why you should try my recipe